Beth Kobliner

-Early life and education
+Early life

 Kobliner grew up in a Jewish family, the daughter of a New York high school principal and a high school chemistry teacher turned homemaker.
 Kobliner is a graduate of Brown University, where she studied literature.
 Following college, she worked for Sylvia Porter, a pioneer in the personal finance field, and later joined Money magazine as a staff writer.
 Through the Shaw Family Endowment Fund, she and her husband have donated $1 million to Organizing for Action, $400,000 to the Stephen Wise Free Synagogue, $400,000 to Memorial Sloan Kettering Cancer Center, $1 million to Yale University, $800,000 to the Horace Mann School, $1 million to Stanford University, and $1 million to Harvard University.

 Personal life

-Kobliner is married to hedge fund manager and billionaire David E. Shaw.
+Kobliner married hedge fund manager and billionaire David E. Shaw in 1993.
 They are members of the Stephen Wise Free Synagogue in New York.
-They have three children, and live in New York City.
+They have two sons and a daughter, and live in New York City.